Sam-Byford/CurrencyConverter/README.md

 # CurrencyConverter

-Currency converter app using fixer API for conversions
+Currency converter app built with Angular, using fixer API for conversions.

 # About